Minimal Pairs are pairs of words (and sometimes phrases) which differ in their sound by just one element.

 They are an incredibly useful tool in the TEFL teachers' bag and if you haven't started yet, you should learn about them and use them!

 Mostly minimal pairs are used as pronunciation practice where the meaning of the word is not really important at all - it's the sound which counts.

 haul - hole

 baking - making

-Minimal pairs are useful in the classroom when you are looking at the pronunciation of certain words and sounds.
+Minimal pairs are incredibly useful in the classroom when you are looking at the pronunciation of certain words and sounds.
 They are used to isolate the single sound differences so that your students can concentrate on the problem area without getting distracted by other noise.

+If you have a good store of minimal pairs at hand (see below) then you can bring an appropriate few out as and when they're needed.
 Say, for example, you are teaching the difference between /ɪ/ and /iː/ you could use words like:

 find - bleating

 However, here the student has to contend with several different sound differences between the two words.
 It is far better to use two words whose only difference is /ɪ/ and /iː/ such as: